BlakeERichey/blitzen/README.md

 The results are always returned in the order of `task_ids`.

 Eventually you will have to shutdown the dispatcher to close the underlying worker processes.
+You can do this two ways.
+1. `dispatcher.shutdown()` Terminates all worker subprocesses and deallocates memory resources.
-You can do this by explicitly calling `dispatcher.shutdown()`; however, if you would like to get the results and perform the shutdown in one line you can call `dispatcher.join()`.
-This results the all results in the order they were passed in to the dispatcher, then calls `dispatcher.shutdown()`:
+2. `dispatcher.join()` returns all results in task order as they were passed to the dispatcher, then calls `dispatcher.shutdown()`.

 ```Python
 print('Fetching Results.')
 results = dispatcher.join()
 print('Recevied results from dispatcher:', results)
 ```

+**Critical Note: Once you request a result from the dispatcher, it is removed the dispatchers memory by default.
+To override this feature use dispatcher.get_results(clear=False)**

 A full example is visible [here](https://github.com/BlakeERichey/blitzen/blob/main/examples/multicore/demo.py).